The rhino framework

 I love the use of testthat’s BDD functions with cypress, because we can see the feature and scenario described in the test itself.

-After running the test with rhino::test_e2e(), we see the output now includes two videos (one for each test):
+After adding the test to tests/cypress/ and running the test with rhino::test_e2e(), we see the following output:

 (Run Starting)